Article Overview:

-The article will describe how to execute a clean up journey in Virtuoso.
+How to execute a clean-up journey in Virtuoso.

 Problem Statement:

-Some use cases might need execution of test steps to perform test data clean up on the application after the test case execution.
+Some use cases might need the execution of test steps to perform test data cleanup on the application after the test case execution.

 Solution: